 One of the primary uses of medical marijuana is to help cancer patients, especially when they are going through rounds of chemotherapy.
 Some studies have shown that smoking marijuana can help with nausea and vomiting in chemotherapy patients.
 When dealing with palliative care, especially for patients with cancer, a study points out that most patients (more than 60 percent) experience both of these symptoms rather than one or the other, so medical marijuana can help relieve two symptoms (and potentially many more) at once.
 Studies have also shown smoked or vaporized marijuana can help with the pain suffered through neurological damage and can help patients get their eating habits back on schedule.

-In terms of cancer treatment, there have only been two THC-infused oral pills that have been approved by the FDA for federal use: Marinol and Cesamet.
+In terms of cancer treatment, there have been three THC-infused oral pills that have been approved by the FDA for federal use: Marinol, Cesamet and Syndros.
 These have been prescribed to help cancer patients with nausea.

 Studies are ongoing in both animals and humans to see how medical marijuana can help treat tumors as well as the symptoms and illness that come with cancer.